anyei/SFDC-ATARC/README.md

 * Create apex handler class that implements the interface AsyncTriggerArc.IAsyncTriggerArc.
 * Add record to the custom setting AsyncTriggerArqSettings, actually this is how the engine knows what helper class to use in a specific object/event combination.

+But, please read the <a href="https://github.com/anyei/SFDC-ATARC/wiki/ATARC-Phylosophy-(ATARC-BIBLE)">ATARC BIBLE</a> so that you get the phylosophy of the framework.
+Including the best practices, suggestions and considerations when using ATARC. https://github.com/anyei/SFDC-ATARC/wiki/ATARC-Phylosophy-(ATARC-BIBLE)

 ## The simplest form of Implementation & Usage